-We specialize in Form 3520 Penalty, Reasonable Cause, and Abatement Procedures for clients worldwide.
+We specialize in Late Filed Form 3520 Penalty abatement for clients worldwide.
 In most situations, either a U.S. person receives a money gift or an inheritance from a foreign parent or relative (or a trust distribution) – and had no idea they were supposed to report the information to the IRS.

 If a person does not file form 3520, there can be some significant penalties associated with the non-filing of the form in accordance with IRC 6677.